bkleinen/bkleinen.github.io/classes/ss2021/info1/index.md

 See also [https://www.bluej.org/objects-first/](https://www.bluej.org/objects-first/)

-If you prefer Videos, [David Barnes has recently recorded a new set of class videos](https://www.youtube.com/c/kentdjb/videos?view=0&sort=da&flow=grid).
+If you prefer Videos, [David Barnes has recently recorded a new set of class videos][BarnesVideos].

 ### Java Tutorials